Storages

 # Create a new crawler (it can be any subclass of BasicCrawler) and pass the request

-# list as request provider to it.
+# queue as request manager to it.
 It will be managed by the crawler.

 crawler = HttpCrawler(request_manager=request_queue)